manni8436/MS3-Project/README.md

 ![got to favourites](static/docs/bug_images/go_to_favourites_page_bug.png)

-After looking closely at the bug and the error that was provided above, I worked that I had to add `favourite_id=favourite_id` to the href below.
+After looking closely at the bug and the error that was provided above, I worked out that I had to add `favourite_id=favourite_id` to the href below.

 `<a href="{{ url_for ('delete_from_favourites', recipe_id=recipe._id) }}">remove from favourites<i class="material-icons right">favorite</i></a>`